kgar/foundry-vtt-tidy-5e-sheets/To Do/Theme Updates/To Do - Themes.md

   - [x] Remove the sheet redrawing feature so that t5ek sheets only update the pieces that changed
   - [x] Update all SettingProvider callers to instead use the store
 - [ ] Refactor / monkey patch onChange() for all settings.
 If a setting changes, debounce a call to update the settings store. 👏👏👏
+  - [ ] It almost works.
+Check on floating/flyout cards in settings.
+  - [ ] Test sheet settings changes / save and apply
+  - [ ] Rename `currentSettings` to `settingsStore`
 - [ ] Add drag UI overlay to theme settings form that clearly denotes that it is a drop zone
 - [ ] Add explanatory paragraph to Theme Settings which explains how to use the form, including the hint about being able to drag and drop a file to import settings.
 - [ ] If possible, support theme-based drops onto all tidy sheets; rather than set colors on the form, this instead sets the variables in the player's game settings and then applies the current theme